kuujo/vertigo/README.md

 While Vertigo does use an acking mechanism internally, Vertigo messages are not guaranteed to arrive in order.
 However, Vertigo does provide an API for logical grouping and ordering of messages called [groups](#working-with-message-groups).

+For more information on messaging see [how Vertigo handles messaging](#how-vertigo-handles-messaging)

 ### Sending messages on an output port
 To reference an output port, use the `output.port(String name)` method.